Tax on Private Pensions (AKA, Defined Contribution or Money Purchase pensions)

 When you receive your first income payment from your pension provider, they will then notify HMRC that you should now be included in their payroll records.
 HMRC should then send the correct tax code for the payroll operator to use.
 As this can take a little time (usually 2 or 3 months), pension income providers will use what is known as “Emergency month 1 basis” until this is received.
 Result – you will probably pay too much tax!

 This means, the pension company will test each individual payment against one-twelth (1/12) of the personal allowance.
-Where you have had any other taxable income payments in the tax year, for example another pension or salary for example – this will result in overpayment of tax.
+This will usually result in an overpayment of tax.
 When the “tax coding” catches up, this should subsequently be corrected, however to speed this up you can complete a “P55 form”.

 Other points to consider